MichaelPatzer/ReCrystal/README.md

 2. Start your refinement with ReCrystal
 For the ReCrystal refinment you only need the CIF from the shelxL refinement.
 It should contain the HKLF4 and coordinates.
+An exmaple how the CIF should look like is given in the Examples-Folder!

+Please ensure that all Programms are installed on the Computer (shelxL, Pcrystal, Pproperties, XD2006)

+3. Start **ReCrystal.py** as described with python 3 ("python3 ReCrystal.py")
+The Program will ask you for INPUT data!
+- Name of the CIF
+- Basis-Set for CRYSTAL calculation
+- DFT functional
+- SHRINK factor
+- Maximum number of refinement cycles
+- Number of CPU

+4. ReCrystal will perform the Refinement on its own.
+You do not have to do anything, BUT sometimes there are some issues...

+5. After refinement you can analyse all Files!

+Have FUN and GOOD LUCK for your refinement and charge density analysis!